-Revenues from for the use of the Company's distribution network include estimates of the units distributed.
+Revenues from charges to end customers for the use of the Company's distribution network include estimates of the units distributed.
 The estimated usage is based on historic data, judgement and assumptions.
 Revenues are gradually adjusted to reflect actual usage in the period during which actual meter readings are obtained.